Topics Map > Services > Records Management

 Electronic Records Management

-Following is information and guidance on working with institutional records as a remotely working employee, kindly provided by Enrique Garcia, NDSU Chief Information Security Officer, on Aug.
+Following is information and guidance on working with institutional records as a remotely working employee, provided by Enrique Garcia, NDSU Chief Information Security Officer, on Aug.
 28, 2020.

 Records are constantly being created by employees while using a computing device.
 Employees have a duty to protect those records from threats.
 Some examples are: